Flying Blue Adds Elite Perks On Low Cost Carrier Transavia, Plans New Lounge

 Keep in mind that Air France has consolidated its operations at Paris Charles de Gaulle (CDG), while Transavia has consolidated its operations at Paris Orly.
 There are a huge number of destinations served by both Air France and Transavia, and many Flying Blue elite members may strongly prefer to fly out of Paris Orly.
 For that matter, there’s more incentive to have a premium offering out of Paris Orly, given ultra low cost carrier competition at the airport.

-It’s a bit different than the story of the Dutch subsidiary, where both KLM and Transavia operate out of Amsterdam Schiphol, and don’t overlap on routes.
-In Amsterdam, Transavia really only operates on heavily leisure routes, so the airline isn’t trying to quite gain market share with the same strategy.
+It’s a bit different than the story of the Dutch subsidiary, where both KLM and Transavia operate out of Amsterdam Schiphol, and overlap on a limited number of routes.
+In Amsterdam, Transavia operates mostly on heavily leisure routes, so the airline isn’t trying to quite gain market share with the same strategy.

 The new perks are specific to the French subsidiary